ChetanSharma200/Dsa-Training/progress.md

 - Compare Rat in a Maze with N-Queens to identify common backtracking patterns.
 - Attempt variations like counting paths or shortest-path constraints.

+## Day 6 (2025-01-25)

+### Problems Solved

+Category: Prefix Sum
+- LeetCode 2483 — Minimum Penalty for a Shop
+  Platform: LeetCode
+  Core Idea: Prefix sum with cost transformation (penalty minimization)

+### What I Learned
+- Prefix sums are not just about sums; they model *cumulative cost*.
+- Converting a string problem into a numerical cost array simplifies reasoning.
+- Optimal decision points often emerge naturally when prefix and suffix costs meet.

+### Mistakes / Observations
+- Initially tried brute-force checking for every closing hour.
+- Missed that future penalties can be precomputed as a suffix prefix-sum.

+### Corrections Applied
+- Precomputed penalty for staying open (Y after close).
+- Tracked minimum total penalty while scanning once.

+### Key Insight
+- Many “string + decision” problems are secretly prefix-sum optimization problems.

+### Next Steps
+- Solve more prefix + greedy hybrids.
+- Compare this problem with stock-buy/sell and partition-style problems.